 The two giant chest vents also serve as massive pockets and have mesh drop pockets sewn onto the inside of them.
 We found these to be perfect for storing skins on the downhill, enabling one to quickly transition without even needing to take off the pack.
 It also has a hard-backed chest pocket with a media port, in addition to a zippered internal chest pocket with a media port as well, allowing multiple locations where you can store your phone and still have your headphone cord running inside the jacket.
 Finally, there is another internal stash pocket, great for a hat, gloves, or extra accessories that you want to keep warm (Clif bar?).

 We already mentioned how this jacket has a removable powder skirt that buttons in the front and can attach to the top of your pants or belt.
 It also comes with a Recco reflector to aid rescue personnel.
 We love the dual Cohaesive buckles that help tighten the hood in conjunction with pull cords that are on the outside of the collar, our favorite setup for easy adjustability and release with fat gloves on.
-These were of the same design that was implemented this year on the Arc'teryx Alpha FL as well.
 Also, dual tiny Cohaesive buckles are used for the pull cords on the hem.
 Overall, there was no aspect of this jacket that seemed to be overlooked or neglected, and everything worked just as well as it could have.

 The Mountain Hardwear CloudSeeker is designed specifically with backcountry skiing in mind, and this is where it will excel.
 It also has a ton of skiing specific features that will make it a perfect choice for skiing at the resorts.
 While it could easily be called into service for some ice climbing or backpacking, we would likely choose lighter, simpler jackets as our primary choice for these activities.